arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 incurring downtime of the _cluster_ and very short downtimes of the single nodes.

 The manual upgrade procedure described in this _Section_ can be used to upgrade to a new hotfix, or to perform an upgrade to a new minor version of ArangoDB.
+Please refer to the [Upgrade Paths](../GeneralInfo/README.md#upgrade-paths) section for detailed information.

 Preparations
 ------------